BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

     -z -> use gzip
     -f -> archive file, ie file to unzip

+Again if you are missing `tar` you can install it with `apt`.
-once finished you should see this:
+Once finished you should see this:

     > ls
     spark-3.5.0-bin-hadoop3